Previously in the series: List is a monad (part 1)

 }

-Result packages these conventions + combinators into a reusable shape (Ok(...)/Fail(...), Map/Bind).
+Result turns these conventions into a reusable type with standard constructors and combinators (Ok(...)/Fail(...), Map/Bind).

 The solution: the Result monad